Overview of Marfan Syndrome

-- Arms, legs, fingers, and toes that are disproportionately long in relation to the rest of the body.
+- Arms, legs, fingers, and toes that are much longer in relation to the rest of the body.

 - Long, narrow face.

-- Weakened or stretched aorta (the large artery that carries blood from the heart to the rest of the body); this increases the risk for serious heart problems or even sudden death.
+- Weakened or stretched aorta, which is the large artery that carries blood from the heart to the rest of the body.
+Damage to the aorta increases the risk for serious heart problems or even sudden death.